Skip to main content

 ➕ ADD‑ONS

-Premium Plan: Includes basic defence at no extra cost (simple notices and verification procedures).
+Premium Plan: Includes basic support at no extra cost for simple notices and verification procedures.

 • Simple notice (data check): from 150€ + VAT